SAP-samples/cloud-extension-html5-sample/mission/ci-cd-service/README.md

    ```
    ![update Project](./images/updateProject.png)

-4. Switch to the 'Source Control: Git" tab and add the 'index.html' file from the unstaged changes to the staged changes by clicking the '+', Enter a commit message for example: "Test Commit".
+4. Switch to the **Source Control: Git** tab and add the **index.html** file from the unstaged changes to the staged changes by clicking the **+**, Enter a commit message for example: "Test Commit".
 Click the tick symbol as shown in the screenshot to commit the changes.

    ![commit Changes](./images/commitChanges.png)

-5. Let us push the commit by switching to the "Terminal" window like before and enter the following command, then enter your Git Username and Git Access Token.
+5. Let us push the commit by switching to the **Terminal** window like before and enter the following command, then enter your Git Username and Git Access Token.

    ```
    git push -u origin master